Wildlife forensic science: Animal cruelty

+Habitat destruction

+Habitat destruction is an additional threat that faces wildlife.
+Habitat destruction includes habitat fragmentation, introduction of invasive species, and true habitat destruction.
+However, in order to help combat habitat destruction genetic sequencing and classification of morphological structure play key roles in protecting an area.
+Wildlife forensic sciences have been used to sequence animals such as pangolins, and plants such as orchids, in order to identify the species living in areas that are being destroyed, and to help provide evidence and the support for protection of areas.
+Naming species is a key issue in being able to conserve an area, and wildlife forensics can assist in this via genetic analysis.

+Types of evidence

+In order to understand wildlife crime, and in order to complete wildlife forensic science, evidence is needed.
+There are various parts of evidence that are used in order to understand the crime and species being affected.
+Evidence can take a variety of forms such as the entire organism, both living or dead, pieces of the animals (fur, feathers, bones, and organs), or even the products created from the organism.
+These products may include jewelries, processed meats, clothing, ornaments, and medicines.

 Techniques

 Single-Strand Conformational Polymorphism Gel electrophoresis

 A simple and sensitive technique used to identify any mutations and also used in the genotyping of animals.
 The technique uses the method based on the fact that single-stranded DNA has a defined conformation.
 Any altered conformation due to a single base change in the sequence can cause single-stranded DNA to migrate differently under nondenaturing electrophoresis conditions, so a wild-type and mutant DNA samples display different band patterns.

 There are 4 steps to this method: